4cello/mirandacnc-community/modifications/power_supply_box_halved/README.md

 filament welding (with a soldering iron or 3D pen) or simply with adhesive tape on the inside.

 The mounting holes are compatible with the original power supply box.

+## Part descriptions
+### PSBOX_HALF
+A half of the power supply box.
+Two of these can be connected with M3x22mm screws and nuts.

+### PSBOX_HALF_CABLE_HOLE
+The same as PSBOX_HALF, but with a half circle cutout in the short wall for the output cables of the power supply.

+### PSBOX_COVER_BLANK
+A half of the cover for the box.
+Two of these can be connected with their dovetails.
+This version is just a blank cover, much like the back cover of the original.
+Compatible with all other cover variants.

+### PSBOX_COVER_CUTOUTS
+A modified version of PSBOX_COVER_BLANK with the cutouts for emergency stop button and power socket + switch.
+Compatible with all other cover variants.

+### PSBOX_COVER_LOGO
+A modified version of PSBOX_COVER_BLANK with the lightbulb logo from Ivan Miranda's website embossed into it.
+Compatible with all other cover variants.